Mabdillahi88/tic_tac_toe/README.md

   - If the chosen cell is already occupied or if the input is invalid, an error is displayed.
   - The game continues until one player gets three of their marks in a row, column, or diagonal, at which point they win.
-  - If all cells are filled and no player has won, the game is a draw.
+  - If all cells are occupied without a winning player, the game results in a draw.

   #### Restart Game Mode